What other product could be more versatile than sustainable bamboo? Bamboo products can include

 About 1,450 species of bamboo grow on every continent but Europe and Antarctica.
 Its stalks grow in a variety of colors, including red, yellow, blue, and black.
 We have found nearly as many bamboo uses as there are species.

-Bamboo grows from a rhizome (sort of an underground stem).
+Sustainable bamboo grows from a rhizome (sort of an underground stem).
 The vertical shoot above ground is called the culm.
 It is not a tree, but rather a kind of grass.
 One of the fastest growing plants on the planet, it can grow as much as three or four feet taller in a single day.
 Some species can grow as tall as 100 feet.

 The entire culm reaches full height and girth in three or four months and is ready for harvest in about three years.
 Bamboo shoots can be harvested much earlier.